 A history of certain illnesses can also be suggestive of HIV infection.
-Infections such as active tuberculosis, recurrent community-acquired pneumonia, esophageal candidiasis, and either multidermatomal herpes zoster or zoster in younger adults should lead to HIV testing.
+Infections such as active tuberculosis, recurrent community-acquired pneumonia, esophageal candidiasis, undifferentiated interstitial lung disease, and either multidermatomal herpes zoster or zoster in younger adults should lead to HIV testing.
 Neoplastic diseases such as B-cell lymphoma, severe anal or cervical dysplasia, or invasive carcinoma and Kaposi sarcoma are indications for HIV testing, as is idiopathic dilated cardiomyopathy.
 The evaluation of fever of unknown origin or unexplained weight loss should always include an HIV test, even in older patients without identified risk factors.

-On laboratory evaluation, idiopathic thrombocytopenia, unexplained anemia, neutropenia, and/or leukopenia are frequent early clues to underlying HIV infection.
+On laboratory evaluation, idiopathic thrombocytopenia, unexplained anemia, neutropenia, and/or leukopenia are frequent, early clues to underlying HIV infection.
 An elevated total protein level or globulin fraction is also suggestive.

 |Complete blood count, including differential and platelets|